Codecademy/docs/content/general/concepts/back-end/back-end.md

 ## Back-End Tools

-Back-End Developers use a range of technologies and softwares, many of which fall into three categories: databases, programming languages, and frameworks.
+Back-End Developers use a range of technologies and software, many of which fall into three categories: databases, programming languages, and frameworks.

 ### Databases